st8st8/airavata/docs/advanced.rst

 .. danger::
     These advanced usages all require to resort to *local threads* to be able to access the current *requested domain name*.
 Some people have `strong feeelings against local threads variables use in Django <https://groups.google.com/forum/?fromgroups=#!topic/django-users/5681nX0YPgQ>`_.
 Local threads in themselves (in our humble opinion) are not a security risk but may amplify some other security risks if you use them to store sensitive information.

-    Polla uses local threads to store the *requested host name*.
+    Airavata uses local threads to store the *requested host name*.
 If you feel this is sensitive information, make sure you know what you are getting into.

 Extra requirement
 -----------------